 So, seeing as we’re all cooped up indoors for the foreseeable, and unless somebody talks me out of it, I’m going to release a chapter a day from tomorrow (Friday, March 27, 2020) until it’s finished.
 It won’t see you through the entire lock-down, but it might keep you diverted for 15-20 minutes a day.

-It’s called The Untimely Death Of Jerzy Gruszka, and I’ll link to the first chapter here.
+It’s called The Untimely Death Of Jerzy Gruszka, and I’ll link to the chapters here.

 *Real people, not people I have invented to make me look good.